Gaisfearde History, Family Crest & Coats of Arms

 The surname Gaisfearde was first found in Durham at Gainford, a parish, in the unions of Teesdale, Darlington, and Auckland.
 "This place was anciently a seigniory detached from the palatinate jurisdiction of the county, and invested with several valuable privileges and immunities.
 It appears to have been indebted for its origin to Egfrid, Bishop of Lindisfarne, who founded a church, which in 830 he gave to the see, together with the lands annexed to it, and which continued to form part of the episcopal possessions till the commencement of the 11th century."

-Important Dates for the Gaisfearde family
+Early History of the Gaisfearde family

 Gaisfearde Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Gaisfearde has been recorded under many different variations, including Gainsford, Gaynesford, Gainford, Gaynsford, Ganesford and many more.

 Early Notables of the Gaisfearde family (pre 1700)

 Distinguished members of the family include Thomas Gainsford (d.
 1624?), English author who belonged to the Surrey family of Gainsford.
 "He with Edward Stene apparently purchased of the crown Alne manor, Warwickshire, and a cottage in Stutton, Yorkshire, 27 Nov.
 1599.
 He is known to have served in Ireland under Richard...

 Another 51 words (4 lines of text) are included under the topic Early Gaisfearde Notables in all our PDF Extended History products and printed products wherever possible.